 Now, with these two great qualities in my corner, I still did not have a home run recovery.
 Why?
 Because I was terrified and still am of cancer.

 I do ask myself, “Why did I survive cancer when I shouldn’t have?
 Was it meant to be?”
 I ask myself this question often.
 My only answer is I was lucky.
 It was accidentally caught and I was proactive and resilient from that day forward.
-I wanted to return to good health.
+When considering cancer survival, I know that factors like early detection and medical treatment play a major role, but I also wonder about the influence of attitude and personal choices.
+I wanted to return to good health, believing that the way we approach challenges can impact our own lives and perhaps the lives of others facing cancer.

 Are situations meant to be?
 Is one’s luck written in the stars?
 I tend to think, because I want to, that they may be.